~Generalised readings

 2026

 In 2025, I found plenty of time to listen to podcasts, but didn’t make enough time for more challenging reads.
 To resolve this imbalance, I purchased an Audible subscription and I have resolved to read (listen to) at least 26 books this year.
-After reading each book, I’ll log it here with a brief summary and some reflections.
+After reading each book, I’ll log it here with a brief summary of my takeaways and some reflections.

 I’m thinking of reading mostly non-fiction books this year, to balance out an emphasis on fiction in previous years and to make progress in building my understanding of the world.